Skip to content

 1. Make Contact & Get A Quote

-When you are ready for developmental editing, get in touch with me.
+When you’re ready for developmental editing, get in touch with me.
 Once you tell me a bit about your project and I see a sample of your writing, I’ll provide a quote with details about price, how long editing will take, and when I am available.

 2. Book Me & Send Files